 Again using Google is easiest.
 Type in "NOUK EME-1 (that is "November Zero Uniform Kilo).
 Click on JT65 EME-1-chris.org and real time EME-1 chat room should pop up in green background with white type.

-You can log in and use the chat by going into "the RED letter section "User update details".
+Mark it as a "favorite".
+Once you have logged in on "user update details", you don't have to log in again.
+You can log into NOUK EME-1 and use the chat by going into "the RED letter section "User update details".
 Fill in the requested information and if you add your Email address, you call sign and brief station details will be high lighted once you type and enter something into the text box.
 A nice feature allows you to send immediate email to others on the chat with green highlighted call signs.